syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Visual-Styles.md

 N> To apply the enhanced themes to the GridGroupingControl, set [EnableLegacyStyle](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableModel~EnableLegacyStyle.html) property to `false`.

-Along with the basic themes defined by `GridVisualStyles`, you can also apply themes by using [GridSkins](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins.html).
+Along with the basic themes defined by `GridVisulStyles`, you can also apply themes by using [GridSkins](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins.html).
 It is available as an add-on feature in the [GridHelperClasses](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows.html) library.
 Currently, it comes with `Vista` skin that makes the grid components appear in vista-like look and feel.
-This can be set to the grid by using the [ApplySkin](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins~ApplySkin.html) method.
+This can be set to the grid by using the[ApplySkin](http://help.syncfusion.com/cr/cref_files/windowsforms/gridconverter/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.GridSkins~ApplySkin.html) method.

 {% tabs %}
 {% highlight c# %}